enochliang/2021_Fall_NYCU_ICLAB/Lab07/README.md

-Learning how to use clock gating
+Learning how to cross different clock domain

 Learning STA